How to Clean Silver Coins Without Damaging Them in 7 Simple Steps

-This simple method of cleaning silver with a small list of supplies can brighten up almost any tarnished silver.
+This simple method of cleaning silver coin collections with a small list of supplies can brighten up almost any tarnished silver.
 Not all tarnish can be removed, but this technique often works wonders.

 Don't believe us?
 Check out these before and after pictures:

 This can be something as simple as a cooking pan or a plastic container.
 There may be some residue left from the tarnished silver so don't use anything that shouldn't get dirty.

 The reaction of the warm water, baking soda and aluminum foil will allow the tarnished silver to clean beautifully.
 The warmer the water the better, but waiting for boiling water to cool down before scrubbing the silver can be time consuming.
 Microwaving 2 cups of water for 2-3 minutes should suffice and avoid boiling water.

 Any aluminum foil will do, what you have laying around in your kitchen will work great.
 The aluminum foil is key to the reaction which removes the tarnish.

 This process can get a bit messy.
 Drying the silver when finished will help to remove any water or baking soda residue.

 Avoid using old baking soda, a new container of baking soda is worth the minor expense to help clean up unsightly silver.